Azamatsksstv/Azamatsksstv/README.md

 # 💫 About Me:
-I'm third course student at SDU
+I'm fourth course student at SDU

 ## 🌐 Socials: